Astros hit 3 homers, beat Cards 6-2; Goldschmidt streak ends

 Dexter Fowler had a pinch-hit homer in the ninth for St. Louis, which lost for the third time in 11 games.
 The Cardinals fell back into a tie with the Cubs atop the NL Central.

-Altuve, who had three hits, including a three-run homer that was his 16th of the season and made it 5-0 in the fifth inning.
+Altuve had three hits, including a three-run homer that was his 16th of the season and made it 5-0 in the fifth inning.
 It was the 1,500th hit of his career — the star second baseman has four homers and eight RBIs over his last eight games.

+“The game was on the line when I hit the ball,” Altuve said.
+“You’re not thinking about 1,500 hits.
+You’re thinking about winning the game.”

+Altuve deflected credit to Springer, who had three hits, for kick-starting the win.

 Wade Miley (9-4) gave up five hits in five shutout innings.
 He struck out six and walked two in winning his third game since July 3.

-Dakota Hudson (10-5) gave up eight hits and five earned runs in four-plus innings.

-Springer hit the second pitch of the game over the left-field wall.
-It was his seventh leadoff homer of the season and 31st of his career.
+“Our offense is always big, we score runs,” Miley said. “(My stuff) wasn’t very good.
+From the bullpen on, it was a grind.”

-Alvarez hit his 12th of the season in the third.
+Alvarez hit his 12th homer of the season in the third.

 Hudson walked Miley to lead off the fifth.
-Springer, who had three hits, followed with a double to set up Altuve’s homer.
+Springer followed with a double to set up Altuve’s homer.

 Astros infielder Yuli Gurriel extended his hitting streak to 16 games with a two-hit performance.